Banished/banishedproductions.org/_posts/shows/tactile/0001-01-07-tactile-dinner-longview.md

 tags:
   - instructions
   - archive
-name: Tactile Dinner (at Long View)
+name: A Tactile Dinner (at Long View)
 ---

 “It manages the rare trick in avant-garde performance of not taking itself too seriously, of embracing the audience rather than intentionally alienating it: think Top Chef hosted by Stephen Colbert.” -- [ReadySetDC](http://readysetdc.com/2010/05/grabbing-a-tactile-dinner-2/)